Publications

 Jasper Chalcraft

-By following African musicians recently arrived in Brazil in recent years, we observed how their music in São Paulo creates a world of imagination and political potential, a space for solidarity, inhabited by African and Afro-diasporic entities from past and present history, of struggles and anti-colonial, anti-slavery or Afropolitan artistic manifestations (Mbembe, 2015).
-How do these musicians deal with the country’s racial and cultural policies?
-How do racism and Afro-Brazilian movements challenge them?
-What transcultural capitals (Glick-Schiller and Meinhof, 2011) or forms of “social action” (Blacking, 1995) do they mobilize to navigate the Brazilian artistic scene?
+Accompanying African musicians who have arrived in Brazil in recent years, we observe how their musicking in São Paulo creates a world of imagination and political potential, a space for solidarity, inhabited by African and Afro-diasporic entities from past and present history, from anti-colonial, anti-slavery or Afropolitan struggles and from artistic manifestations (Mbembe, 2017).
+How do these musicians deal with the racial and cultural politics in Brazil?
+How do racism and Afro-Brazilian movements challen-ge them?
+What transcultural capitals (Glick-Schiller and Meinhof, 2011) or forms of “social action” (Blacking, 1995) do they mobilize to navigate the Brazilian art scene?
 How do they deal with cultural institutions and social movements?
-Being African in Brazil – whether on stage, in the recording studio, at artivist or solidarity events – is always an act of resistance.
-“Gringos” or “nomads”, these artists constitute a “musical community” (Shelemay, 2011) with whom we dialogue in a filmic and shared ethnographic practice.
+Being African in Brazil – whether on stage, in the recording studio, in artivist or solidarity events – is always an act of resistance.
+Whether “gringos” or “nomads,” these artists constitute a “musical community” (Shelemay, 2011) with whom we dialogue in a shared and filmic ethnographic making.

 The visa/visible